henrihapponen/Helsingin-Sanomat-News-Archive-Search/README.md

 # How It Works

-Install Chrome and the required packages.
+Install Chrome and the required modules.

 Insert a path in row 58 for the WebDriver that will be created
 - For example `path = "/Users/username/webdriver"`